A cheat sheet for the natural mama on one of the world’s most popular essential oils!

 While the dilution chart above can DEFINITELY get you started with diffusing and basic aromatherapy, the Herbs and Essential Oils Super Bundle is an amazing downloadable package that contains over 400 recipes.

-There is SO MUCH the bundle includes that, to be honest, you’re not going to use all of it.
-However, the price is so dang low that even if you only reference a couple of the eBooks it is still TOTALLY worth the cost.
+There is SO MUCH the bundle includes that you may not even use all of it.
+However, the price is so dang low that even if you only reference a couple of the eBooks it is TOTALLY worth the cost.

-Here are just a few examples that I think you’ll find value in if you’ve read down this far already:
+Here are just a few examples that you’ll find value in if you’ve read down this far already:

 - Using Essential Oils for Natural Body Care